heygauri/Git-and-GitHub/README.md

 ```
 git rebase -i master
 ```
-Insert the words Pick, Squash or Delete in front of the commits you want do the respective operation in the interactive window.
-Note that while squashing any commit make sure you have to have a pick commit before the squash commit.
+Insert the words 'Pick,' 'Squash,' or 'Drop' in front of the commits you want to perform the respective operation on in the interactive rebase window.
+Note that when squashing a commit, you should ensure that you have one 'Pick' commit before the 'Squash' commit.

 When you run git rebase -i master, it opens an interactive rebase window where you can choose what to do with each commit.
 Here's a bit more detail on each of these actions: